vuejs/docs/src/api/sfc-script-setup.md

 ## Reactivity

 Reactive state needs to be explicitly created using [Reactivity APIs](/api/basic-reactivity.html).
-Similar to returned values from the `setup()` functions, refs are automatically unwrapped when referenced in templates:
+Similar to values returned from a `setup()` function, refs are automatically unwrapped when referenced in templates:

 ```vue
 <script setup>